saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 To get started, you'll need to download Sauce Runner for Real Devices, which is parameterized for use in your CI/CD environment.
 This test runner connects your environment to our Real Device Cloud.

-When you launch a test, the runner authenticates access to Espresso and XCUITest testing using the API key inside runner file.
+When you launch a test, the runner authenticates access to Espresso and XCUITest testing using your Sauce Labs `username` and `accessKey` inside the runner file.
 Finally, it validates your mobile app and test files before uploading to our real device cloud.

 Click the button below to download the Sauce Runner for Real Devices .jar file.